izzymsft/DataStreamsUseCases/CHALLENGES.md

 ## Challenge 1

-- Create an SQL Database Instance that will be used to store the reference data
+- Create an SQL Database Instance that will be used to store the reference data as well as the final output data
+- Create a Cosmos DB database and collection that will be used to store the final output.
 - Create a Storage Account that will be used to store reference data
 - Create a Storage Account that will be used to store the incoming data stream
 - Create the Event Hub name space that will be used for the incoming data stream